Glossary of Musical Terms

 tenor The second lowest of the standard four voice ranges (bass, tenor, alto, soprano) In choral music, the tenor voice lies between C3, (one octave below middle C), and A4 (A above middle C).
 Soloists can extend this range up to C5 (tenor high C).
 The low extreme for tenors is roughly B♭2 (two B♭s below middle C), while the highest extreme can be up to F5 (two Fs above middle C)

-tenuto Held - touch on a note slightly longer than usual, but without generally altering the note's value
+tenuto Held - touch on a note slightly longer than usual, but without generally altering the note's value.

-tessitura texture - describes a comfortable range for a singer and sometimes a musical instrument, a range where the voice or instrument displays its best texture.
+tessitura Texture - describes a comfortable range for a singer and sometimes a musical instrument, a range where the voice or instrument displays its best texture.

 tie Tie Symbol A curved line joining 2 or more notes of the same pitch, where the second note is not played, but its time value is added to that of the first note.